edmund-leibert/the-vault/the-vault/src/🔴 Academic/📚 Educational Resource/Scratch notes/🗒️ Obsidian/Personal Style Guide.md

 ---

 > [!NOTE]
-> These notes pertain to my **personal style guide** when using [Obsidian](https://obsidian.md/). [@shidaliObsidianSharpenYour]
+> This page contains *scratch notes* pertain to my **personal style guide** when using [Obsidian](https://obsidian.md/). [@shidaliObsidianSharpenYour]
 >
 > These notes are structured in a Q&A format, making it easy to follow and learn.
-Corresponding Anki flashcards are available, enabling efficient revision and reinforcement of the concepts. [@ejsmontWebScalabilityStartup2015]
+Corresponding Anki flashcards are available, enabling efficient revision and reinforcement of the concepts. [@ankitectsAnkiPowerfulIntelligent]

 ---